jlaasonen/motti/README.txt

 claimed territory or territory adjecent to conquered territory.
 The colour of the inner border indicates whose turn it is.

+The cursor is controlled with the keys W, A, S, and D.
+The territy to conquer is selected with the spacebar.

 [1] https://archive.org/details/motti
 [2] http://www.madrigaldesign.it/creativemu/index.php